Pat Toomey announces retirement from Senate, won't seek office in 2022

 "I will not be running for reelection in 2022 and I will not be running for governor," Toomey said.
 "I will serve out the remainder of my term."

-The senator added that after his term, "my plan is to go back to the private sector."
+The senator added that after his term, "My plan is to go back to the private sector."

 TOOMEY SUPPORTS MOVING AHEAD WITH FILLING SUPREME COURT SEAT VACATED BY GINSBURG